sotarotakano/Cell_lineage_Analyzer/README.md

+# Cell_lineage_Analyzer
 MATLAB scripts for analyzing bacterial single-cell growth dynamics data from microscopic images.
 The codes are specifically designed for Schnitzcells data structure (Young et al., 2012).

-The main programs are "exportschnitzdata_subtreegrowth.m" or "exportschnitzdata_lineagegrowth.m", there are prepared for analyzing retrospectively growth history or chronologially subtree growth, respectively.
+The main programs are "exportschnitzdata_subtreegrowth.m" or "exportschnitzdata_lineagegrowth.m", there are prepared for analyzing retrospectively growth history or chronologically subtree growth, respectively.